Anrufliste/dt-sms-api-sdk-python/README.md

 #### Wallet

-While the whole README started with the question of much sending a Message over the SMS API would cost, we know come to the question of how much money is left on your prepaid balance to conclude if you can offer to send it.
+While the whole README started with the question of how much sending a Message over the SMS API would cost, we now come to the question of how much money is left on your prepaid balance to conclude if you can offer to send it.

 A use case could be: you want to send multiple messages, but only all or none.
 So you can first calculate the total cost of all Messages and then check if your balance is sufficient and only then start sending.
 An Account object offers a method to return the Wallet object with the downloaded wallet data of that account: